-Stimulants are drugs, which improve both our physical and mental health temporarily, so that we have increased energy, increased alertness and feelings of wellbeing.
+Stimulants are drugs that improve our physical and mental health temporarily, so we have increased energy, increased alertness and feelings of well-being.

-Unfortunately, the answer to this is Yes and as harmless as we think they are, they work in the total opposite way.
+But sadly, we can become addicted to stimulants and as harmless as we think they are, they get to work in the total opposite way.
 I am not talking about the ones we know about, like speed, cocaine or cannabis.
 I am talking about sugar and caffeine, the ones that seem harmless, but can be quite damaging to our health.

-In the long-term caffeine is addictive, meaning the more we drink, the more we feel the need to drink.
-Caffeine makes us feel more alert and more energised as a short-fix, but in the long-term it means we can become addicted.
+In the long-term caffeine becomes addictive, meaning the more we drink, the more we feel the need to drink.
+Caffeine may make us feel more alert and more energised as a short-fix, but in the long-term it means we can become addicted.

-This spiral usually continues as we become more and more reliant on stimulants just to make us feel normal, resulting in the body’s inability to produce its own natural stimulants, leading to a caffeine addiction.
+This spiral usually continues as we become more and more reliant on it just to make us feel normal, resulting in the body’s inability to produce its own natural stimulants leading to an addiction.
 Feelings of depression, exhaustion and our inability to cope without a regular consumption of caffeine, usually follows.

-Of course coffee is not the only product that contains caffeine.
+But coffee is not the only product that contains caffeine.
 Caffeine is also used to manufacture coca cola and energy drinks including Red Bull.
 It is also used in tea.
-Green tea and chocolate drinks also contain caffeine, but not in the same measures as those drinks I have already mentioned.
+Green tea and chocolate drinks contain caffeine, but not in the same measures as those drinks mentioned above.